Owen Miller Player Props: Brewers vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 8.5 K/9, which ranks 20th in the league.
+- The Mariners pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mariners have the ninth-ranked team ERA among all league pitching staffs (3.65).
+- The Mariners have a 3.63 team ERA that ranks 10th across all MLB pitching staffs.

-- Mariners pitchers combine to allow 11 home runs (0.6 per game), the second-fewest in baseball.
+- Mariners pitchers combine to give up the fifth-fewest home runs in baseball (13 total, 0.7 per game).

-- The Mariners will send Gilbert (1-1) out for his fourth start of the season.
-He is 1-1 with a 2.70 ERA and 20 strikeouts in 16 2/3 innings pitched.
+- The Mariners are sending Gonzales (1-0) to make his third start of the season.

-- His most recent time out came on Wednesday against the Chicago Cubs, when the righty tossed 6 2/3 innings, surrendering one earned run while allowing four hits.
+- His most recent time out came out of the bullpen on Saturday when the left-hander tossed 2/3 innings against the Colorado Rockies while allowing hits.

-- The 25-year-old has amassed an ERA of 2.70, with 10.8 strikeouts per nine innings, in three games this season.
-Opponents are hitting .226 against him.

 © 2023 Data Skrive.
 All rights reserved.